scgordon/NCAR-DASH/README.md

 The Evaluation notebook should allow the user to gain an understanding of metadataEvaluation.py functions used to create data products.

-The Demonstration notebook directly addresses the information needs listed below and shows the location the csv files are for each data product for further visualization in other environments.
+The Presentation notebook directly addresses the information needs listed below and shows the location the csv files are for each data product for further visualization in other environments.

 * Check the occurrence of metadata elements and compare percentages across DASH collections